I headed into sweltering Toronto nearly two weeks ago and

-I headed into sweltering Toronto nearly two weeks ago and into whirlwind of visits with family and friends.
-Not much time for riding and even less time for blogging.
+into whirlwind of visits with family and friends.
+Not much time for riding and

-After living in the dry climate of the Canadian Prairies for nearly 20 years, I’d forgotten what temperatures in the 30s Celsius and 100 per cent humidity felt like!
-It was like a sauna, even at highway speeds!
+nearly 20 years, I’d forgotten what temperatures in the 30s Celsius and 100 per

-I'm usually a believer in ATGATT -- all the gear all the time -- but for the first time in years, I shed my riding jacket and rode into the city each day in just a shirt.
-Even then, the sweat rolling into my eyes combined with sunscreen nearly blinded me!
+I'm usually a believer in ATGATT -- all the gear all the time -- but for the

 So here’s a quick rundown of the past few days:

-· Escaped the heat of the city with a visit to a posh yacht club on one of the Toronto islands.
+very thoughtful of you.· Escaped the heat of the city with a visit to a posh yacht club on one of the Toronto islands.
 My brother Liam and his wife were celebrating their 27th anniversary with their two oldest kids, Padraig and Brigitte.
 Congratulations and thanks for a delicious meal and some amazing views of the city.

 · Visited with my brother Michael who’s dealing with some major health problems, but manages to remain upbeat and positive.
 Here’s to you and me back fishing soon, bro!